True embrace begins within. In silence, in stillness, in patience. In accepting what is alive within you right now.

 patience. presence. embrace it wholy

 From an early age, I was close to nature and the ocean.
 They showed me that the philosophy of movement exists everywhere — in the body, in nature, in the rhythm of everyday life.
 I went through an experience that profoundly shaped my life.
-At first, it was not easy to recognize the pain that had been quietly accumulating within my system over time.
-The return to balance was — and still is — a long, winding process of searching, listening, and gradually remembering myself.

 To become aware of and truly feel the weight of the "invisible," unacknowledged yet deeply lived parts within us is not an easy task.
 Suppressing them can have an impact similar to wounds that are visible on the surface.
 Truly finding my own path meant allowing myself to feel this pain and integrate it.
 An essential step was acknowledging that some processes cannot be carried alone, and that in the presence of someone grounded, attuned, and regulated, it is possible to rediscover stability and support.